 ‘Daylight Investigations’, however, invites students to look at daylight in a more experimental way.

-“The second category invites you to take a more scientific approach to daylight technology – including basics of optics and materials – or studies on the effect of daylight on state of mind, health and well-being.
+“This category invites you to take a more scientific approach to daylight technology – including basics of optics and materials – or studies on the effect of daylight on state of mind, health and well-being.
 In this category we also welcome projects that deals with daylight in an outdoor city perspective.”

 Where to start